publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schV/m__us_usc_t19_s2463.md

                 (i) __In general__

-                Except as provided in clause (ii) and subject to subsection (d) of this section, whenever the President determines that a beneficiary developing country has exported (directly or indirectly) to the United States during any calendar year beginning after December 31, 1995—
+                Except as provided in clause (ii) and subject to subsection (d), whenever the President determines that a beneficiary developing country has exported (directly or indirectly) to the United States during any calendar year beginning after December 31, 1995—

                     (I) a quantity of an eligible article having an appraised value in excess of the applicable amount for the calendar year, or